You have no items in your cart. Want to get some nice things?Go shopping

 By Alaa Abd El-Fattah

 Fitzcarraldo Editions, 448 pages

-Ben Philipps is a graduate student at the University of Oxford.
+Ben Philipps lives in London.
 He writes primarily on modern and contemporary literature, art, and philosophy.
 Some areas of special interest are pragmatism, Theodor Adorno, and ice cream.